ShuShiotani71/BmxCoursework1/README.md

 # BmxCoursework1
 Biomechanics

-ipynb code for miomechanics coursework 1, PartA and PartB
+ipynb code for biomechanics coursework 1, PartA and PartB